Ok, here’s the deal.

 So I absolutely want these listings to be republished everywhere possible, and in as much detail as possible.
 I don’t care if you take just the barest outline or swipe the very CSS styling off the pages, to publish on your websites, blogs, newspapers, wherever.

-But I do have one requirement – you MUST attribute the listings to FireworksInWisconsin.com, preferably with a link back to the site: http://fireworksinwisconsin.com (no www)
+But I do have one requirement – you MUST attribute the listings to FireworksInWisconsin.com, (if you wish to link, please link to https://fireworksinwisconsin.com).

 I spend one heck of a lot of time compiling and confirming these listings over months and years – and no small amount of money on programming assistance, software, hardware, hosting for unbelievably spiky web traffic, phone bills (in the days before Skype and cell) and so on.
 I recoup some of it via ads and offers, but at the end of the day, believe me, it’s a labor of love.
 I’m nowhere near earning a living off this site; if I added it all up it would still be pennies per hour spent.